Antony Shaw

-Antony "Tony" Shaw is a barrister of the High Court of New Zealand, and a former lecturer of law at Victoria University.
-He holds an LLB and BA from Auckland University.
+Antony "Tony" Shaw is a barrister of the High Court of New Zealand, and a former lecturer of law at Victoria University Wellington.
+He holds an LLB and Bachelor of Arts (BA) from Auckland University.
 His practice covers civil and criminal matters.
 He is regarded as an expert on human rights law.
-Shaw has appeared widely in the District and High Courts of New Zealand including successful appeals to the Court of Appeal, Privy Council and the New Zealand Supreme Court.
+Shaw has appeared widely in the District and High Courts of New Zealand, including appeals to the Court of Appeal, the Privy Council and the New Zealand Supreme Court.
 Shaw has also appeared in the Employment Court of New Zealand and regularly appears before the New Zealand Parole Board.

-Biography
+Career

-Shaw is one of only five barristers who between the years 1848 and 2014 successfully argued a case before the Privy Council in relation to a New Zealand criminal matter.
+Shaw is one of five barristers who between 1848 and 2014 successfully argued a case before the Privy Council in relation to a New Zealand criminal matter.
 See (R v Taito - Privy Council 2002).
 The Supreme Court replaced the Privy Council as the final appellate body in 2004.

-Likewise Shaw along with fellow barrister Greg King also share the distinction of being the first to win a criminal case before the new Supreme Court of New Zealand.
+Shaw and Greg King were the first lawyers to win a criminal case before the Supreme Court of New Zealand.
 See (Timoti v Queen - SC 2005).

+Notable cases

-In 2010, Shaw successfully represented flag burner Valerie Morse in the Supreme Court where her conviction for disorderly behavior was quashed.
+In 2010, Shaw represented flag burner Valerie Morse in the Supreme Court, where her conviction for disorderly behavior was quashed.
 In the same year Shaw represented one of Waihopai Station.
-They were acquitted at their trial despite their admissions that they had broken into the spy base.
-Shaw also represented New Zealand's only ever airline high-jacker, Asha Ali Abdille, who ultimately pleaded guilty to hijacking Eagle Airways Flight 2279.
-In 2008 Shaw represented Alan Duff when he was acquitted of failing to remain with a police officer when he was pulled over for speeding, and in 2005 farmer Paul McIntyre who was acquitted of illegally firing a firearm at thieves who were stealing his farm bike.
-Shaw also represented the successful plaintiff in the often referenced "Baigents Case".
-The case famously created a new cause of action for monetary compensation following breaches of the Bill of Rights.
+They were acquitted at their trial despite admitting to having broken into the spy base.

+Shaw also represented airline hijacker Asha Ali Abdille, who pleaded guilty to hijacking Eagle Airways Flight 2279.

+In 2008, Shaw represented Alan Duff, who was acquitted of failing to remain with a police officer when he was pulled over for speeding, and in 2005, farmer Paul McIntyre, who was acquitted of illegally firing a firearm at thieves.
+Shaw also represented the plaintiff in the "Baigents Case" that created a new cause of action for monetary compensation following breaches of the Bill of Rights.

-In 2023, barrister Robert Lithgow KC and Shaw successfully argued an appeal in the Supreme Court that resulted in a rape conviction that carried a 16.5 year sentence being quashed.
+In 2023, Shaw and Robert Lithgow and Shaw successfully argued an appeal in the Supreme Court that resulted in the quashing of a rape conviction that carried a 16.5 year sentence.

-He is the co-author of several books and papers, including books published by Legal Publisher Thomson Reuters and The Oxford University Press.